GlueOps/glueops/README.md

 #### Create all your configs.

-- Update .env with the correct secrets.
+- Copy `.env.tpl` to create an `.env` file with the correct secrets.
 - Run `task configs`

 #### Bring up new clusters in gke: